Table of Contents

-In addition to these activities, the department also manages a month-end due date report that show the company’s current outstanding balances.
-This is called an accounts payable aging report and can be used to collect past due payments.
+In addition to these activities, the department also manages a month-end due date report that shows the company’s current outstanding balances.
+This is called an accounts payable aging report and can be used to collect past-due payments.

 To remain competitive in the industry, companies need to reduce expenses to improve cash reserves.
 The finance and AP teams will devise strategies to increase profitability without taking on excessive debt.

 Since AP is the point of contact for suppliers, they can also offer discounts to build long-term business relationships.
 These strategies are mutually beneficial for both parties and help a company grow.

 A company’s cash and assets must be safeguarded, which is why internal controls within the accounts payable process are critical.

 - Paying without ensuring that all invoices are accounted for

 To avoid errors and fraud, a business may implement checks and balances, like:

 - Segregation of duties: Ensures that no one employee can single-handedly prepare and approve a payment